Patient app UX & UI

 What could be better

-With more time, I would have advocated for user testing with actual patients — particularly around the dossier privacy controls and the contact flow, where assumptions about mental models carry real risk in a healthcare setting.
-Aligning the patient mobile app with the practitioner desktop app more closely would also have strengthened the overall product story.
+User testing: With more time, I would have advocated for user testing with actual patients — particularly around the dossier privacy controls and the contact flow, where assumptions about mental models carry real risk in a healthcare setting.

 What could be better

-With more time, I would have advocated for user testing with actual patients — particularly around the dossier privacy controls and the contact flow, where assumptions about mental models carry real risk in a healthcare setting.
-Aligning the patient mobile app with the practitioner desktop app more closely would also have strengthened the overall product story.
+User testing: With more time, I would have advocated for user testing with actual patients — particularly around the dossier privacy controls and the contact flow, where assumptions about mental models carry real risk in a healthcare setting.